Kanishk-K/AP_CS_WORK/README.md

     - ```java
         public static void main(String args[])
         {
-            // This is how Tollefson does it.
+            // This is how Swanson does it.
 Room for error if (x == y)
                 // Code
             else